Circus reinvented in Montreal, this time with high-tech vibe

 Montreal, a city of four million, boasts an eye-popping 140 video game studios, including a branch of one of the world's largest, Ubisoft.

-"We are looking to tap into the expertise of video game makers and others as we begin to break barriers between the worlds of showbiz, circus arts, theater and video games, and merge these disciplines to create new forms of entertainment," Mr Guibert told AFP.
+"We are looking to tap into the expertise of video game makers and others as we begin to break barriers between the worlds of showbiz, circus arts, theatre and video games, and merge these disciplines to create new forms of entertainment," Mr Guibert said.

-The city hosts several annual major cultural events such as the annual Montreal Jazz Festival and comedy festival Just For Laughs, attracting scores of entertainers who, according to Guibert, have helped turn it into "a world center of expertise in creativity but also in production."
+The city hosts several annual major cultural events such as the annual Montreal Jazz Festival and comedy festival Just For Laughs, attracting scores of entertainers who, according to Mr Guibert, have helped turn it into "a world centre of expertise in creativity but also in production".

 For Nadine Marchand, director of the Montreal Cirque Festival, which grew out of the global success of Cirque du Soleil, many circus companies are now mixing elements of dance, visual arts and music into their shows.

-Bosch Dreams, which was showcased at the Montreal Cirque Festival in July, has also sought to blend technology, theater and circus arts.
+Bosch Dreams, which was showcased at the Montreal Cirque Festival in July, has also sought to blend technology, theatre and circus arts.

 Montreal's National Circus School has also been pumping out highly-skilled acrobats since its founding in 1981, noted Anthony Venisse, who also produced a show for the street festival this year.

-Ms Marchand noted: "These artists who could have gone into theater or dance have instead opted to join the circus," thanks to the wealth of "inventiveness."
+Ms Marchand noted: "These artists who could have gone into theatre or dance have instead opted to join the circus", thanks to the wealth of "inventiveness."
+AFP